 Ezekiel ("Zeke") J. Kruglick has been a director since September 2021.
-Dr. Kruglick is a member the Audit Committee, a member of the Nominating and Corporate Governance Committee, and a member and the Chair of the Compensation Committee.
+Dr. Kruglick is a member of the Audit Committee, a member of the Nominating and Corporate Governance Committee, and a member and the Chair of the Compensation Committee.
 Dr. Kruglick served on the Board of Directors of Cognitive Battery Systems from 2017 to 2022.
 Since January 2021, Dr. Kruglick has served as a Technical Advisor to the Board of PaperClip Inc., a leading supplier of enterprise cloud content management services that enable document management, communications, and data transcription focused on achieving "Straight Through Processing".
 Dr. Kruglick also served as Chief Executive Officer and Director of Ardent Research, a full-service research and development boutique firm specializing in technology development, from November 2009 to April 2021, resulting in a highly profitable sale of the assets.
 From July 2016 to January 2020, Dr. Kruglick served as a Technical Advisor to the Executive Chairman and Board of Directors of ISNS.
-Dr. Kruglick received his B.S. and M.S. in electrical engineering and computer science from the University of California, Los Angeles, and his Ph.D. in electrical engineering and computer science from the University of California, Berkeley.
+Dr. Kruglick received his B.S. and M.S. in electrical engineering and computer science from the University of California, Berkeley.